How much does website design cost in Oshawa? Practical pricing guidance for Durham businesses, from DIY builders to custom builds, plus what to avoid.

 - Your time cost: 20-60+ hours (the real hidden cost)

-The real cost of DIY: Slow load times hurt your Google ranking.
-Limited SEO tools mean you won't get found.
-Generic templates make you look like everyone else.
+The real cost of DIY: slow load times can hurt user experience, limited SEO controls can restrict visibility, and generic templates can make you look like everyone else.
 The hours you spend wrestling with the platform are hours you're not serving customers.
-For most service businesses, the 'savings' cost you far more in lost leads.

 Tier 2: Template-Based Agencies ($1,500-$4,000 one-time)